danielbodnar/awesome-stars/README.md

 ## continuous-integration

+- [andredesousa/devops-best-practices](https://github.com/andredesousa/devops-best-practices) - This is a guideline of best practices about DevOps.
+- [standard-release/cli](https://github.com/standard-release/cli) - Language independent module publishing, following Conventional Commits and SemVer, with support for monorepos.
 - [enspirit/makefile-for-monorepos](https://github.com/enspirit/makefile-for-monorepos) - A flexible and extensible makefile for monorepos with  docker/docker-compose.
 - [cytopia/docker-yamllint](https://github.com/cytopia/docker-yamllint) - Alpine-based multistage-build of yamllint for reproducible usage in CI
 - [cytopia/docker-terragrunt](https://github.com/cytopia/docker-terragrunt) - Alpine-based multistage-build version of Terragrunt and Terraform for reproducible usage in CI